johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 -	It is the Holy Spirit who is able to direct how and where to establish our efforts and energies.[^cf43]

--	It is the Holy Spirit who takes hold of a community, implanting a missional vision, larger than any individual or single organisation.
+-	It is the Holy Spirit who takes hold of a community, implanting a missional vision larger than that of any individual or single organisation.

 Throughout the world, within every people group, wherever willing hearts and available hands are found, the Holy Spirit is working to establish a community that manifests God's heart.
-The dynamics and disciplines that we are studying in this syllabus illustrate and demonstrate how he works amongst us, moving us onwards, towards this goal.
+The dynamics and disciplines that we are studying in this syllabus illustrate and demonstrate how he works amongst us, moving us onwards towards this goal.

 ### Summary ###